ovidius72/react-tsx-i18n/README.md

 1. `npm install`
 2. (optional) add one or more language:  `npm run i18n:add en es fr it`
 3. Start coding

+#### Note:
+The project is currently under development.
+It uses react next (currently 16.7.0-alpha.2).